ErasmusMC-Bioinformatics/KREAP/docs/use_kreap_model_error.md

 # [](#header-1)Errors in the modeling result

-It is possible that some of the wells couldn't be modeled \<----- reason why maybe? -------\>:
+It is possible that some of the wells couldn't be modeled:
 ![use kreap model error 1](img/use_kreap_model_error1.png)

 When this happens, we've provided an easy way to exclude these wells from the modeling process.